 The investment objective of the Board is to provide investment returns sufficient for the plan to be maintained in a manner that ensures the timely payment of promised benefits to current and future participants and keeps the plan cost at a reasonable level.
-To achieve this, a long-term real return approximating 5% per annum (compounded and net of investment expenses) should be attained, consistent with the actuarial investment return assumption of 7.75%.
+To achieve this, a long-term real return approximating 4.0% per annum (compounded and net of investment expenses) should be attained.
 As additional considerations, the Board seeks to avoid excessive risk in long-term cost trends.
 To manage these risks, the volatility of annual returns should be reasonably controlled.